January 2020 - Present

-Unfortunately, COVID-19 abruptly interrupted our team’s in-person workflow and Pear will be released in Fall 2020.
-However, we were still able to conduct remote user testing with our prototype.
-We gained valuable feedback that sparked ideas of how to improve, including:
+Unfortunately, COVID-19 abruptly interrupted our team’s in-person workflow, but we are still working hard and plan to ship at the beginning of Spring 2021.
+We were still able to conduct remote user testing with our prototype and gained valuable feedback that sparked ideas of how to improve, including:

-The pandemic also may change people’s attitude or ability to participate in in-person meetings with strangers 😢.
-As it unfolds, the team will keep this in mind in shaping our product.
+The pandemic has definitely people’s attitude or ability to participate in in-person meetings with strangers 😢.
+We will keep this in mind in shaping our product.
 However, we are optimistic that there will always be a need to feel connected with the community, whether that will be at a campus cafe, over video calls, or some other solution.

 Tight knit collaboration.
 Thanks to constant and thoughtful feedback from other designers and our developers, I learned to not only respond at lightning speed to Slack messages, but also appreciate different perspectives and improve my design work as a result.

 Designing on a mission.
 I truly loved spending so much time thinking about ways to improve the Cornell community.
 I learned that wholeheatedly believing in the mission of a product fuels my productivity and creativity.